How to Clean A Limestone Pool Deck? (10 Really Helpful Answers!)

 1. How Do You Clean a Limestone Pool Deck?

-You must sweep & clean your limestone pool deck regularly using mild & pH neutral cleaners only.
+You must sweep & clean a limestone pool deck regularly using mild & pH neutral cleaners only.
 Limestone is quite porous.
 Resealing the pool deck, every 1-3 years, will enhance the looks and longevity.

 A limestone pool deck, being an outdoor area, is exposed to the elements.
 Sunlight, heavy rain, dust storms and winter snow are constantly whittling away the beauty of your pool deck.
 If that is not enough, the deck also has to deal with boisterous children and sometimes, sloppy diners.